mosaicml/composer/docs/source/notes/distributed_training.rst

       'verbose': bool = True | False, # Default: False
     }

 All values come with defaults and can be optionally defined in the :code:`fsdp_config`.
 Most parameters map directly to parameters in the `FSDP documentation <https://pytorch.org/docs/stable/fsdp.html#torch.distributed.fsdp.FullyShardedDataParallel>`__.
+This config is passed under `parallelism_config['fsdp']` to the Composer Trainer.
+Two important parameters which do not map include `data_parallel_shard_degree`, which dictates the number of devices to shard across, and `data_parallel_replicate_degree`, which dictates the number of devices to replicate across.

 One Composer-specific pattern is that if :code:`mixed_precision` is provided as a :code:`str`, then we automatically infer the settings to use from the Trainer's :code:`precision`, which is already being used for autocast, and we construct an associated MixedPrecision object for FSDP: